 - a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe. - b.
+If so, specifically describe.
+Based on a query of the Department of Archaeology and Historic Preservation's Washington Information System for Architectural and Archaeological Records Data (WISAARD) application, there are no buildings, structures, or sites currently located on or near the site that have been determined as eligible for listing in preservation registers. - b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. - c.
+Please list any professional studies conducted at the site to identify such resources.

+There are no known landmarks, features, or other evidence of Indian or historic use or occupation.
+The WISAARD's Predictive Model layer indicates the site being very high risk to contain environmental factors with archaeological resources and the site is mapped as a Tribal Area of Interest to the Confederated Tribes of the Chehalis Reservation, Quinault, Nisqually, Squaxin, Yakama Nation, and Cowlitz Indian Tribes. - c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. - d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. A query of the Department of Archaeology and Historic Preservation's Washington Information System for Architectural and Archaeological Records Data (WISAARD) application was complete on October 13, 2022. - d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
+The subject site has previously been extensively excavated for construction of nearby buildings, construction of the baseball field, and installation of field drainage.
+It is unlikely that resources are present within the project limits.
+If resources are discovered during site excavation and/or grading activities, operations will cease until a qualified archaeologist evaluates the situation and outlines a course of action.